Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

 6) Addresses matching existing addresses in the "Addresses", "Needs Autocorrect" or "Discards" sheets will be merged.
 Successfully validated addresses can be seen in the "Addresses" sheet and will be marked with an "In City" code of "Yes".
 All other addresses will be moved to the "Needs Autocorrect" sheet.
 7) I recommend at least automatically validating addresses first, but you can generate a final report and county totals now (see [here](#generating-totals-and-final-report)).
 Before editing addresses by hand, automatically validate addresses first.
 ## Automatically validating addresses
 1) Google Address Validation requires a [Google Address Validation key](https://developers.google.com/maps/documentation/address-validation/get-api-key).
-This file expects a file named "apikeys.csv" formatted as "address_key,apikey", placed in the same directory as the XLSM.
-	* If your directory is a OneDrive directory, Right Click both files and set to Always Keep On This Device
+This file expects this key to be pasted into cell F1 of the "Interface" sheet.
+Please be careful to avoid sharing this file with the key inside publically on the Internet (email to selected recipients is fine).
 2) This XLSM file attempts to keep usage of the API within the free tier and limits you to 8,000 requests per month.
 To increase this limit, email me.
 3) On the "Needs Autocorrect" sheet, click "Attempt validation" This will attempt to autocorrect and validate all addresses against Google Address Validation if the In City Code is "Not yet autocorrected".
 Addresses returned from this validation will be placed in the "Validated Address", "Validated Unit Type and No.", and "Validated Zip Code" fields.
 All addresses are then verified on the "Validated" address fields against the Gaithersburg database.
     * The same restrictions apply as before while validating addresses (you cannot use excel, progress will be shown in the lower left corner, etc.)